Are you writing more processes, procedures, reports, or technical papers than you expected?

 Only twice a year, this workshop is open to the public!

 During the technical writing workshop, participants increase their awareness of the fundamental techniques for technical writing and business writing.
-Participants bring their own work-related documents and apply what they are learning to their documents.
+Participants can bring their own work-related documents (or use one of our sample documents) and apply what they are learning to their documents.
 The facilitator provides guidance and feedback to the participants as they practice their new knowledge and skills.
 Participants also practice a set of Microsoft Word functions that increase writing effectiveness and decrease formatting problems.

 Prior to the course, participants complete a grammar self-assessment.
 The course facilitator uses the results for the group as a whole to focus instruction on particular grammar topics.

 After two days of instruction, the facilitator reviews and provides one-on-one feedback to the participants about their outlines and their document revisions.

 February 21-22, 2023

 9am - 4pm